ToshioCP/Gtk4-tutorial/src/sec13.src.md

 tfetextview/tfetextview.c tfe_text_view_new_with_file tfe_text_view_new
 @@@

-- 23-25: `tfe_text_view_new` function.
+- 22-25: `tfe_text_view_new` function.
 Just returns the value from the function `g_object_new` but casts it to the pointer to GtkWidget.
 The function `g_object_new` creates any instances of its descendant class.
-The arguments are the type of the class, property list and NULL.
-Null is the end mark of the property list.
+The arguments are the type of the class, property list and NULL, which is the end mark of the property list.
 TfeTextView "wrap-mode" property has GTK\_WRAP\_WORD\_CHAR as the default value.
-- 1-21: `tfe_text_view_new_with_file` function.
+- 1-20: `tfe_text_view_new_with_file` function.
 - 3: `g_return_val_if_fail` is described in [GLib API Reference -- g\_return\_val\_if\_fail](https://docs.gtk.org/glib/func.return_val_if_fail.html).
 And also [GLib API Reference -- Message Logging](https://docs.gtk.org/glib/logging.html).
 It tests whether the argument `file` is a pointer to GFile.
-If it's true, then the program goes on to the next line.
+If it's true, the program goes on to the next line.
-If it's false, then it returns NULL (the second argument) immediately.
+If it's false, it returns NULL (the second argument) immediately.
 And at the same time it logs out the error message (usually the log is outputted to stderr or stdout).
 This function is used to check the programmer's error.
 If an error occurs, the solution is usually to change the (caller) program and fix the bug.
 You need to distinguish programmer's errors and runtime errors.
 You shouldn't use this function to find runtime errors.
-- 10-11: If an error occurs when reading the file, then the function returns NULL.
+- 10-11: Reads the file.
+If an error occurs, NULL is returned.
 - 13: Calls the function `tfe_text_view_new`.
 The function creates TfeTextView instance and returns the pointer to the instance.
-If an error happens in `tfe_text_view_new`, it returns NULL.
-- 14: Gets the pointer to GtkTextBuffer corresponds to `tv`.
+- 14: Gets the pointer to the GtkTextBuffer instance corresponds to `tv`.
 The pointer is assigned to `tb`
-- 15: Assigns the contents read from the file to GtkTextBuffer pointed by `tb`.
+- 15: Assigns the contents read from the file to `tb`.
 - 16: Duplicates `file` and sets `tv->file` to point it.
+GFile is *not* thread safe.
+The duplication makes sure that the GFile instance of `tv` keeps the file information even if the original one is changed by other thread.
 - 17: The function `gtk_text_buffer_set_modified (tb, FALSE)` sets the modification flag of `tb` to FALSE.
-The modification flag indicates that the contents of the buffer has been modified.
+The modification flag indicates that the contents has been modified.
 It is used when the contents are saved.
 If the modification flag is FALSE, it doesn't need to save the contents.
-- 19: Frees the memories pointed by `contents`.
+- 18: Frees the memories pointed by `contents`.
-- 20: Returns `tv`, which is a pointer to the newly created TfeTextView instance.
+- 19: Returns `tv`, which is a pointer to the newly created TfeTextView instance.
 If an error happens, NULL is returned.

-## Save related functions
+## Save and saveas functions

 Save and saveas functions write the contents in the GtkTextBuffer to a file.